Muteness: Psychological causes

 When children do not speak, psychological problems or emotional stress, such as anxiety, may be involved.
 Children may not speak due to selective mutism.
 Selective mutism is a condition in which the child speaks only in certain situations or with certain people, such as close family members.
 Assessment is needed to rule out possible illness or other conditions and to determine treatment.
 Prevalence is low, but not as rare as once thought.
 Selective mutism should not be confused with a child who does not speak and cannot speak due to physical disabilities.
 It is common for symptoms to occur before the age of five.
 Not all children express the same symptoms.

 Selective mutism may occur in conjunction with autism spectrum disorder or other diagnoses.
 Differential diagnosis between selective mutism and language delay associated with autism or other disorders is needed to determine appropriate treatment.

 Adults who previously had speech and subsequently ceased talking may not speak for psychological or emotional reasons, though this is rare as a cause for adults.
 Absence or paucity of speech in adults may also be associated with specific psychiatric disorders.

 Developmental and neurological causes

 Absence of speech in children may involve communication disorders or language delays.
 Communication disorders or developmental language delays may occur for several different reasons.

 Language delays may be associated with other developmental delays.
 For example, children with Down syndrome often have impaired language and speech.

-Children with autism, categorized as a neurodevelopmental disorder in the DSM-V, often demonstrate language delays.
+Children with autism, categorized as a neurodevelopmental disorder in the DSM-5, often demonstrate language delays.